Zeiss Otus 1.4/55

 The Zeiss Otus 1.4/55 is a manual focus standard prime lens for Canon Inc. and Nikon DSLR bodies.
 It was announced by Zeiss on 7 October 2013.

 It is noted for producing a sharp image, with good correction for chromatic and spherical aberration as well as distortion.
-It produces pleasant bokeh, but vignettes strongly on full frame bodies at its maximum aperture.
+It produces pleasant bokeh, but vignettes strongly on full frame bodies at its minimum aperture.